 Likelihood score: A (very likely cause of clinically apparent liver injury).

 Mechanism of Injury

 The mechanism of liver injury due to ipilimumab is likely to be immunologically mediated and some cases have appeared to respond to corticosteroid or immunosuppressive therapy, allowing for continuation of ipilimumab therapy.

 Outcome and Management

-Guidelines for management of patients receiving ipilimumab recommend corticosteroids for patients who develop serum aminotransferase elevations above 5 times the ULN, initiating therapy with high doses of intravenous methylprednisolone and switching to oral prednisone after 1 to 2 days, continuing tapering doses for at least 30 days.
+Guidelines for management of patients receiving ipilimumab recommend monitoring of liver test results before starting therapy and at the time of each infusion.
+Corticosteroid therapy is recommended for patients who develop serum aminotransferase elevations above 5 times the ULN, initiating therapy with high doses of intravenous methylprednisolone, switching to oral prednisone after 1 to 2 days, and continuing tapering doses for at least 30 days.
 Most cases of hepatitis due to ipilimumab resolve with prompt institution of immunosuppressive therapy.
+In some more protracted and resistant instances, adding a second agent to corticosteroids, such as antithymocyte globulin, tacrolimus, azathioprine or mycophenolate mofetil, has resulted in resolution of the injury.
 The few fatal cases that have been reported occurred in patients who had other severe immune related adverse events (Stevens Johnson syndrome, capillary leak syndrome) or who had a delay in starting corticosteroid therapy.
 Restarting ipilimumab after severe liver injury requiring corticosteroid therapy is usually promptly followed by recurrence of liver injury and is not recommended.